Antonín Dvořák: Symphonies

 Symphony No. 5 in F major, Op.
 76, and Symphony No. 6 in D major, Op.
 60, are largely pastoral in nature.
 The Sixth, published in 1880, shows a resemblance to the Symphony No. 2 of Brahms, particularly in the outer movements, but not so much in the third-movement furiant, a vivid Czech dance.
 This was the symphony that made Dvořák internationally known as a symphonic composer.

 Symphony No. 7 in D minor of 1885, Op.
-70, is highly regarded by critics and musicologists; Tovey stated that "along with the four Brahms symphonies and Schubert's Ninth, it is among the greatest and purest examples in this art-form since Beethoven".
+70, is highly regarded by critics and musicologists; Sir Donald Tovey stated that "along with the four Brahms symphonies and Schubert's Ninth, it is among the greatest and purest examples in this art-form since Beethoven".

 Symphony No. 8 in G major, Op.
 88, is characterized by a warmer and more optimistic tone.
 Karl Schumann (in booklet notes for a recording of all the symphonies by Rafael Kubelík) compares it to the works of Gustav Mahler.

 Symphony No. 9 in E minor, Op.
-95, is also known by its subtitle, From the New World, or as the New World Symphony.
+95, is also known by its subtitle From the New World, or as the New World Symphony.
 Dvořák wrote it between January and May 1893, while he was in New York.
 At the time of its first performance, he claimed that he used elements from American music such as spirituals and Native American music in this work, but he later denied this.
 Neil Armstrong took a recording of the New World Symphony to the Moon during the Apollo 11 mission in 1969, and in 2009 it was voted the favourite symphony in a poll run by ABC Classic FM in Australia.
-It has also been used by the WWE as the entrance music for superstar Gunther.